brianadams2337/containerstore-demo/.changeset/calm-mammals-lie.md

 '@scayle/storefront-application-nuxt': patch
 ---

-Pin `unicorn-magic@0.2.0` in the resolutions to avoid possible build errors. https://github.com/nuxt-modules/tailwindcss/issues/954
+**\[Architecture\]** Addressed a potential build failure related to a sub-dependency of the `@nuxtjs/tailwindcss` module.
+The package `unicorn-magic` is now pinned to `v0.2.0` as a resolution, mitigating a potential fatal build error.
+See https://github.com/nuxt-modules/tailwindcss/issues/954 for more details.